-E Supporting sustainable residential communities by providing residential mortgages using responsible underwriting and risk management practices that deal with climate risk on our portfolio Providing capital and loans to real estate developers and investment funds who are committed to community and climate-based responsible development, primarily for residential density development in urban communities close to mass transit Operational efficiency to reduce our carbon footprint S • Lending to, and investing in, the development of more affordable housing Investing in the communities where our shareholders, customers, business partners and team members call home Creating a positive experience by tailoring products and offerings for our stakeholders and customers to achieve their objectives G • Ensuring strong governance and risk management practices aligned with our role as a publicly traded regulated financial institution focused on all our stakeholders and their communities
+Supporting sustainable residential communities by providing residential mortgages using responsible underwriting and risk management practices that deal with climate risk on our portfolio Providing capital and loans to real estate developers and investment funds who are committed to community and climate-based responsible development, primarily for residential density development in urban communities close to mass transit Operational efficiency to reduce our carbon footprint Lending to, and investing in, the development of more affordable housing Investing in the communities where our shareholders, customers, business partners and team members call home Creating a positive experience by tailoring products and offerings for our stakeholders and customers to achieve their objectives Ensuring strong governance and risk management practices aligned with our role as a publicly traded regulated financial institution focused on all our stakeholders and their communities

 At the core of MCAN's ESG program is our management team and the Board, who navigate the risks and opportunities in our business within our established sustainability framework.
 Our management team, along with our Board, have built a strong risk and governance framework by which we do business.
 We believe these practices are essential for the Corporation's success.
-Information about our risk governance structure is included in the "Risk Management" section of MCAN's 2022 management's discussion and analysis of operations for the fiscal year ended December 31, 2022, available on SEDAR at www.sedar.com or on MCAN's website at https://mcanfinancial.com/investor-downloads.php.
+Information about our risk governance structure is included in the "Risk Management" section of MCAN's 2023 Annual Information Form, available on SEDAR+ at www.sedarplus.ca or on MCAN's website.